Jojoemc2/network_project/README.md

   - Note: Render may put the service to sleep when it is inactive for a while.
 If you enter the site while it was put to sleep, Render will re-deploy the app and it may take some time before the site becomes available — please wait for the re-deploy process.

 - **Option 2 — Run server locally**: run the server on your device and connect to `http://localhost:3000/` in a browser.
+  - Note: the message timestamp was formatted for the Render-deployed server.
+If you locally run the server, the timestamp could be incorrectly displyed depend on your time zone.

 **Local run (Windows `cmd.exe`)**